lammps/lammps/doc/src/fix_deform.rst

 where dt is the elapsed time (in time units).
 Thus if *trate* R is specified as ln(1.1) and time units are picoseconds, this means the box length will increase by 10% of its current (not original) length every picosecond.
-I.e. strain after 1 psec = 0.1, strain after 2 psec = 0.21, etc.  R = ln(2) or ln(3) means the box length will double or triple every picosecond.
+I.e. strain after 1 ps = 0.1, strain after 2 ps = 0.21, etc.  R = ln(2) or ln(3) means the box length will double or triple every picosecond.
 R = ln(0.99) means the box length will shrink by 1% of its current length every picosecond.
 Note that for a